 7. Red-Tailed Black Shark

-The red-tailed black shark is a popular aquarium fish that gets larger than many people anticipate, often reaching 6 inches in length.
+The Red-tailed Black Shark is a popular aquarium fish that gets larger than many people anticipate, often reaching 6 inches in length.
 They are popular primarily due to their beautiful contrasting red and black coloration.
-They can be territorial fish and do best in large tanks, making them suitable to a large tank with a Jack Dempsey.
+They can be territorial fish and do best in large tanks, making them suitable for a large tank with a Jack Dempsey.
 They are considered to be semi-aggressive fish, so they should not be kept in tanks with shy or nervous tank mates.

 8. Green Terror Cichlid

 This stunning fish is one of the most colorful and eye-catching fish you can get for the home freshwater aquarium.
 They reach around 8–12 inches in length, making them similar in size to the Jack Dempsey.
 They are hardy fish that can be territorial, making them suitable tank mates to the equally territorial Jack Dempsey.